top of page

 Chicken Roosting on Bench

-Don't you need a rooster to get eggs?
+Do you need a rooster for hens to lay eggs?

 Garden Image by Markus Winkler